 The food at Floramo's ranges from pub grub to Italian to classic American to BBQ, with something for nearly everyone on the menu.
 A few highlights include a Mediterranean calamari plate with hot peppers and olives; a messy but delicious mix of sauteed artichoke hearts and melted mozzarella; Italian panini overloaded with cold cuts and cheese; a meatball sub that comes with some truly outstanding house-made meatballs; baby back ribs where, yes, the meat is so tender that it does fall off the bone; an old-fashioned eggplant and chicken plate with linguine and plenty of red sauce; and for dessert, a tiramisu with a heaping helping of whipped cream on top and a truly decadent spumoni dish with chocolate-coated pistachio ice cream (bomba), chocolate and claret sauces, and whipped cream with a cherry on top.
-And oh yes, then there are the steak tips; tender, moist, slightly charred, and marinated perfectly, the tips at Floramo's may just beat out those of the New Bridge Cafe up the street, which may come as a shock to some, but that shows just how good they are here.
+And oh yes, then there are the steak tips; extremely tender, moist, slightly charred, and marinated perfectly, the tips at Floramo's may just beat out those of the New Bridge Cafe up the street, which may come as a shock to some, but that shows just how good they are here.
 (It may be worth doing a taste test at both to compare, as you really can't go wrong with either.)
 If you can't decide what kind of tips to get, one option is to go for the steak tip and turkey tip combo plate, which is a popular dish here.
 Prices at Floramo's are very reasonable for most items at Floramo's, and service is typically efficient and sometimes entertaining, depending on which server you get.

 While many are familiar with the name Tommy Floramo's, it does not appear that all that many have actually been to this old-fashioned family restaurant--especially those who live west or south of Boston.
 And sure, while it is anything but a hidden spot to those who live in or near Chelsea, it is a gem of a place that should not be missed, especially if you like these types of unpretentious working-class dining establishments that seem to be tougher and tougher to find as the years go by.